SAP/jenkins-library/documentation/docs/scenarios/CAP_Scenario.md

 ## Context

-The Application Programming Model for SAP Cloud Platform is a best practice guide for developing applications on SAP Cloud Platform and provides a supportive set of enterprise-grade tools, languages, and libraries.
-For more information about the SAP Cloud Platform Application Programming Model, see [Cloud Application Programming Model](https://help.sap.com/viewer/DRAFT/6e4c629e38154da99f972fd769252768/Development/en-US).
+The Application Programming Model for SAP Cloud Platform is an end-to-end best practice guide for developing applications on SAP Cloud Platform and provides a supportive set of APIs, languages, and libraries.
+For more information about the SAP Cloud Application Programming Model, see [Working with the SAP Cloud Application Programming Model](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/00823f91779d4d42aa29a498e0535cdf.html).

-In this scenario, we want to show how to implement a basic continuous delivery process for developing applications according to this model with the help of project "Piper" on Jenkins.
+In this scenario, we want to show how to implement a basic continuous delivery process for developing applications according to this programming model with the help of project "Piper" on Jenkins.

+**Note**: This document does not provide you with a fully developed continuous integration (CI) and continuous delivery (CD) pipeline but describes a basic scenario to implement automatisation, which you can adapt and enrich according to your specific needs.

 ## Example